 A rare example from the funny papers.
 Jeff MacNelly originally drew and wrote Pluggers himself, but after readers began submitting gags, he changed the strip so that all of the gags were submitted by readers.
-The trend continued when MacNelly handed the strip over to Gary Brookinsnote who also took over art duties on MacNelly's other strip, Shoe, after MacNelly died in 2000 in 1997.
+The trend continued when MacNelly handed the strip over to Gary Brookins in 1997.
+(After MacNelly died in 2000, Brookins and Chris Cassatt took over on his other strip, Shoe.)

 Exalted does this religiously; multiple current writers for the line got their start creating fan works on the official forums.

 In a case of Tropes Are Not Bad, the main block of them (the Ink Monkeys) are often liked more than the original, professional authors.
 (Though not universally, of course - fanbases always split.)

 And for the culmination of the trope, they composed the team that patched up balance issues of the Second Edition (known as "Exalted 2.5") and are now involved in writing the whole new Third Edition.